vustac/dse/test/README.md

 This will produce the following files (all contained in the results/TEST directory):

-- testcfg.json     - the JSON config file copied from the source location
+- testcfg.json     - the JSON config file (copied from the source location)
-- mainclass.txt    - contains the name of the Main Class of the application
-- danfig           - the configuration file used when running the instrumented code
+- danfig           - the danalyzer configuration file to use when running the instrumented code
 - check_results.sh - contains the script for running the test results validation
 - test_script.sh   - same as check_results.sh but excludes the base_check.sh functions
 - TEST.jar         - the original un-instrumented test application (with full debug enabled)